pingcap/docs-cn/tidb-best-practices.md

 ### Data import

-To improve the write performance during the import process, you can tune TiKV's parameters as stated in [Tune TiKV Performance](/tune-tikv-performance.md).
+To improve the write performance during the import process, you can tune TiKV's parameters as stated in [Tune TiKV Memory Parameter Performance](/tune-tikv-memory-performance.md).

 ### Write